jckuri/Project4EnhancingApplications/README.md

 1. The Activity log of the VM scale set that shows it scaled up, including a timestamp.

+The autoscale scale up was completed:

 ![submission-screenshots/autoscaling-vmss/scale_up_completed.png](submission-screenshots/autoscaling-vmss/scale_up_completed.png)

 2. The new instances being created.

+There are only 2 instances at the beginning:

 ![submission-screenshots/autoscaling-vmss/initial_instances.png](submission-screenshots/autoscaling-vmss/initial_instances.png)

+I stress the virtual machine 0 to 100% CPU usage:

 ![submission-screenshots/autoscaling-vmss/vm0.png](submission-screenshots/autoscaling-vmss/vm0.png)

+I stress the virtual machine 2 to 100% CPU usage:

 ![submission-screenshots/autoscaling-vmss/vm2.png](submission-screenshots/autoscaling-vmss/vm2.png)

+As a result, 2 new instances are created:

 ![submission-screenshots/autoscaling-vmss/creating_instances.png](submission-screenshots/autoscaling-vmss/creating_instances.png)